Now more than one year into the COVID-19 pandemic, and countries around the world have been embracing the “new normal” and seeing a way forward.

 Travel might look different this year – and for the foreseeable future – but the desire to connect with other cultures remains strong.
 And Greenheart Travel is still working responsibly to provide fun, successful and positive experiences abroad for all our high school exchange students.

-If you’re eager to study abroad this Spring 2021, here are a few things you should know.
+If you’re eager to study abroad this Fall 2021 or Spring 2022, here are a few things you should know.